michal-z/DXRTest/README.md

 # DXRTest
 Simple raytracing test using DirectX 12 Raytracing.
-Requires Windows 10 May 2019 or newer and GPU with DXR support.
+Requires <b>Windows 10 May 2019</b> or newer and GPU with DXR support.

 ![image](/DXRTest.png)